Top 5 Java Distributions: A Comprehensive Comparison

 Cost

-OpenJDK is completely free for all types of use, including commercial applications.
+OpenJDK is completely free, including for commercial projects.

 Installation